JamesLinus/generic-recognizer/README.md

 ## Examples

-There are several example grammars and correspongding valid input strings in the `examples` folder.
+There are several example grammars and corresponding valid input strings in the `examples` folder.

 ```
 $ ls -1 examples